 If this sounds like a dream to you, we begin accepting submissions in the fall, with the deadline in November.
 If you have any questions, please contact Meg Brown at email@example.com.
 Stay tuned for 2019!

 2018 Children's Writer-in-Residence

-Thurber House is excited to announce Pablo Cartaya as the 2018 Children’s Writer-in-Residence.
-Cartaya, the author of The Epic Fail of Arturo Zamora, will be enjoying the haunted third floor apartment of Thurber House for four weeks this summer where he will bring his fun, and often musical, creative writing programs to Columbus.
-During his stay, he will work with our summer writing camp students, speak at libraries, and visit other local community organizations while working on his latest novel.
-Stay tuned for time and locations where you can catch Mr. Cartaya this summer!
+Thurber House is excited to host Pablo Cartaya as the 2018 Children’s Writer-in-Residence.
+Cartaya, author of The Epic Fail of Arturo Zamora, is enjoying the haunted third floor apartment of Thurber House for four weeks this summer where he will bring his fun, and often musical, creative writing programs to Columbus.
+During his stay, he is working with our summer writing camp students, speaking at libraries, and visiting other local community organizations while working on his latest novel.
 You can pick up his novel The Epic Fail of Arturo Zamora in the Thurber Country Bookstore throughout the summer.

 We hope you will join us in welcoming Pablo Cartaya to Columbus this summer!

 2011: Alan Gratz